eti-p-doray/FeCl/README.md

 Turbo (generalized to n codes)<br/>
 Ldpc

-A common interface is offered by every fec codes which make the API more flexible and easier to use.
+A common interface is offered by every fec codes which makes the API more flexible and easier to use.

 =================